-The financial statements have been prepared on a going concern basis as the Trustees continue to believe this to be an appropriate basis in view of the actuarial valuation results as at 31 March 2022.
-Details are included in the Trustees' report on page 9.
+The financial statements have been prepared on a going concern basis as the Trustees continue to believe this to be an appropriate basis in view of the actuarial valuation results as at 31 March 2022 and subsequent valuation updates performed annually.
+Details are included in the Trustees' report on page 8.